 Application windows allow a more coordinated network design closely aligned with NESO's current and future strategic planning activities and that facilitate anticipatory investment to ensure transmission works are delivered efficiently. (b) Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; Positive Contributes to facilitating quicker connections for readier and more viable projects which are needed to deliver net zero (as above).
 Currently, project developers are waiting too long to connect, and this is hindering progress to deliver net zero.
 Allocating connections dates and locations to Gate 2 projects is expected to result in more and earlier connections. (c) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
 Positive The more coordinated and efficient network design for connections also delivers benefits for customers and consumers as allocates capacity more efficiently to projects that are ready to proceed and studying connections applications in batches should lead to lower overall costs.
-The new process also provides industry participants, including network companies, with greater structure and ability to plan through only providing full/confirmed offers to readier and more viable projects through the new arrangements, including by slowing the rate at which new projects can enter the queue relative to current arrangements. ve (c) is Regulation (EU) 2019/943 of the European In the internal market for electricity (recast) as it has read with the modifications set out in the SI
+The new process also provides industry participants, including network companies, with greater structure and ability to plan through only providing full/confirmed offers to readier and more viable projects through the new arrangements, including by slowing the rate at which new projects can enter the queue relative to current arrangements.
+The Electricity Regulation referred to in objective Parliament and of the Council of 5 June 2019 of effect immediately before IP completion day as 2020/1006. ve (c) is Regulation (EU) 2019/943 of the European In the internal market for electricity (recast) as it has read with the modifications set out in the SI